murphyka/information_explorable/info_decomp.md

 This way of restricting information is more general than VAEs; see Alemi et al. on the variational information bottleneck<a class='citestart' key='dvib'></a>.

 <a class='footend' key='tryAgain'></a>
 The models are lightweight and the learning rate is high, so the model will occasionally fail to fit the simple distribution.
-If things look weird, just try training again.
+If things look funny, just try training again.

 <a class='footend' key='squareClick'></a>
 Click the squares to toggle their values.